Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 ## STEP 3: [AWS inspector configuration (Optional)](../../onboardingGuide/awsVMBaselineConfiguration/)
-AWS **Administrator** role is required for granting Cloudneeti application access rights to AWS account(s).
-The administrator must have enough permissions to create a role as a trusted entity with the [SecurityAudit access policy.](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html#jf_security-auditor)

-## STEP 4: [Configuring Cloudneeti agent in Amazon Elastic Kubernetes Service (Amazon EKS) (Optional)](../../onboardingGuide/configureCloudneetiAgentInEKS/)

 Includes installing AWS Inspector Agent to assess your assessment target EC2 instances.
 Amazon Inspector is a security assessment service for your Amazon EC2 instances and the applications running on those instances.
-Enabling AWS Inspector for a host assessment allows various OS baselines as defined by CIS automatically light up on the Cloudneeti dashboards
+Enabling AWS Inspector for a host assessment allows various OS baselines as defined by CIS automatically light up on the Cloudneeti dashboards.

+## STEP 4: [Configuring Cloudneeti agent in Amazon Elastic Kubernetes Service (Amazon EKS) (Optional)](../../onboardingGuide/configureCloudneetiAgentInEKS/)

+Cloudneeti includes CIS recommendations for EKS by deploying a Cloudneeti agent to Amazon Kubernetes Cluster.
+A docker container agent is deployed to collect data for additional security policies.
+Cloudneeti then provides out-of-box mappings for all 13+ compliance frameworks included in the product.

+Deploying Cloudneeti agent on Amazon Elastic Kubernetes Service (Amazon EKS) enables compliance monitoring of Kubernetes cluster for security policies [listed here](../../onboardingGuide/configureCloudneetiAgentInEKS/#kubernetes-policy-list).

 ## STEP 5: Add AWS Account
 The following steps are executed by Cloudneeti application **License Admin** role.